pantheon-systems/documentation/source/content/guides/accessibility/02-get-started.md

 ## Building Compliant Sites

-The start of a new site design is the easiest time to build a sustainably accessible site.
+The start of a new site build is the easiest time to build a sustainably accessible site.
 To do so:

 - Include accessibility in your site's brief and mission.
 - Include accessibility tools and training in the project budget.
 - Ensure everyone on the team is trained in basic usability principles, and that your UX/Design team has substantial expertise in the area.
-- Develop a color strategy up front - this can minimize accessibility issues down the line.
+- Develop a color and architecture strategy up front - this can minimize accessibility issues down the line.
 - Perform user testing early in the design process.
 - Review and identify accessibility issues before launching your site.

 ## Making an Existing Site Compliant

-To optimize an existing site for accessibility,
+To optimize an existing site for accessibility:

 1. Assess the site.

    There are a number of tools available to help create an inventory and assessment of the conformance of your existing site pages to WCAG guidelines.
-The [Web Accessibility Initiative](https://www.w3.org/WAI/test-evaluate/preliminary/) has a number of resources to help with this process:
+The [Web Accessibility Initiative](https://www.w3.org/WAI/test-evaluate/preliminary/) has a number of resources to help with this process.

 2. Prioritize the changes you will make to maximize impact.

    There are a number of factors to consider when prioritizing fixes:
    - Impact on users with disabilities: how much does the issue impact users?
-Will they unable to perform key tasks?
+Will they be unable to perform key tasks?
    - Location of issue: is it on a high-traffic page?
    - Ease and speed of repair: is the fix easy, or will it require significant time and resources?
    - Repeating issues: Issues that turn up repeatedly can indicate issues with the underlying architecture, such as common code or templates.
 Fixing these underlying issues can significantly improve your test results.